 I love and will dive into most forms of writing but do gravitate towards shorter works.
 I’m drawn to flash fiction because of the level of clarity it calls for and its need for constant forward momentum.
 For me, there is nothing more exhilarating than landing on the exact word or image that conveys your meaning perfectly.
 In flash, immediacy and urgency are everything.

 Fortunately for me, in my role as Managing Editor at Flash Fiction Magazine, I get to be immersed in flash fiction every day.
 Whether that’s reading some of the brilliant stories we receive or working with authors from around the world to help them hone their craft, being part of an editorial team is something I adore.

 As a writer, I understand the important role editing plays in making a story the best it can be and personally, I believe we are never done learning and improving.

-That’s why in 2021, I’ve pushed myself to take my own writing to the next level.
+That’s why in 2021, I pushed myself to take my own writing to the next level.
 I've been part of Dahlia Books' “Brief Pause Fringe Programme” with Farhana Shaikh.
-And I was also chosen to be a mentee in Dialect’s mentorship programme making 2021 my busiest and most focused writing year to date!
+And I was also chosen to be a mentee in Dialect’s mentorship programme.
 Thanks to Dialect, I was lucky enough to be mentored by novelist Mahsuda Snaith.

 When I’m not writing or editing, I work in a primary school, where I support children with SEND needs, teach creative writing and tutor English.